ramadata/ramadata/README.md

 #  👋 Hi there, I'm Rama! 👋

+### Fun Facts
+* I'm a Brooklyn girl!
+Born and raised! 🗽
+* I speak English, French, Wolof, and Jola. 🗣️
+* I love some jazz from time to time. 🎷
+*

 <!--
 **cmdshftrama/cmdshftrama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.